JeevantheDev/BlogSpot/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Blog Spot
 > This is a Full stack Firebase Progressive Web Application using React.js and Redux.
 User can login using his/her Gmail or Facebook or Github account and write his/her blog.
 User can give his/her rating to individual blog and also filter the blog posts according to different category and ratings.
+User can also read his/her favourite blogs in offline mode.

 ## Available Scripts